-UL IU/per person/day (p/d) Age group

-1,000 infants 0 months to 6 months of age

-1,500 infants 6 months to 12 months of age

-2,500 children 1-3 years of age
+UL IU/per person/day (p/d) Age group 1,000 1,500 2,500 3,000 4,000 infants 0 months to 6 months of age. infants 6 months to 12 months of age. children 1-3 years of age. children 4-8 years of age. adolescents aged 9-18 years of age and adults.

 The IOM considers the UL as the maximum daily intake level of a nutrient that is likely to pose no health hazard risk for almost all individuals in the general population when the nutrient is consumed over long periods of time.
 The UL is determined using a risk assessment approach developed specifically for nutrients.
-The dose-response assessment, which concludes with an estimate of the UL, is built upon three toxicological concepts commonly used in assessing the risk of exposures to chemical substances: no-observed-adverse-effect level, lowestobserved-effect level, and application of an uncertainty factor.
+The doseresponse assessment, which concludes with an estimate of the UL, is built upon three toxicological concepts commonly used in assessing the risk of exposures to chemical substances: no-observedadverse-effect level, lowest-observedeffect level, and application of an uncertainty factor.
 We considered the ULs established by the IOM relative to the cumulative dietary exposure estimates as the primary basis for assessing the safety of the petitioned uses of vitamin D3.
 We also reviewed published scientific literature on the safety of vitamin D submitted in the petition, as well as other relevant published studies available to FDA.